Machine Learning Researcher and Software Engineer

 I have been working with audio-visual speech since 2004, and loved showing that visual information is almost always complementary to acoustic over a wide range of applications.

-As of November 2017, I have 771 citations across more than 80 publications, with 24 publications having more than 10 citations, and a h-index of 14.
+As of March 2023, I have 1,664 citations across more than 90 publications, with 44 publications having more than 10 citations, and a h-index of 21.
 More details, and a full list of publications can be found on my Google Scholar profile.

 Publication venues include:

-But, if I was, you could feel free to download my résumé, or visit my LinkedIn.
+Feel free to download my résumé, or visit my LinkedIn.
 Get in touch if you have something interesting in mind!